YLS Officers and Directors

 state and federal court.
 In his role as a municipal attorney, Nick

-advises municipalities on a wide range of legal issues including
+advises municipalities, businesses, and individuals on a wide range of

-government relations, zoning, land use, real estate, taxation, and
+issues, including government relations, zoning, land use, real estate,

 Prior to practice, Nick received his B.A. from the University of